 With Tesla (TSLA) earnings grabbing headlines this week, China’s largest EV maker quietly marks a historic milestone.

+For the firs time, BYD Co.
+(BYDDY) has surpassed Tesla in quarterly revenue.
 BYD’s sales jumped 24% to $28.2 billion in the quarter ending September, edging out Tesla’s $25.2 billion for the same period.

 This marks a significant milestone for BYD, which saw gross margins of 21.9% and an 11.5% rise in net income to $1.63 billion—nearing Tesla’s $2.2 billion profit.

 Setting a new record, BYD shipped 1.12 million EVs and hybrids over the three-month stretch.
+Meanwhile, Tesla produced 463,000 EV-only units.

+Despite comparable revenue and net income figures, Tesla’s market cap remains over six times larger than BYD’s.
 On October 30, TSLA closed at $257.55, giving it a market cap of $826.75 billion—nearly 7x BYD’s $120.26 billion.

 Critics continue to highlight Tesla’s dependency on government subsidies, with $739 million of its latest quarterly income coming from carbon credits—a significant driver of net income.